AkshDesai04/PyCompare/README.md

 #### 3.1.
 Meta Data Comparison

 Metadata of the images, such as size, date, and camera information, are compared.
-If the metadata is EXACTLY the same, no further comparitions need to be made.
+If the metadata is the same, no further comparisons need to be made.
 This is however the users to decide should they want to go for a deep scan.

 #### 3.3.
 Image Preprocessing